Man, 74, dies after attempted carjacking near University of Chicago

 Police said that slightly after 12:30 p.m. in the 5300-block of South Kimbark, a man was approached by two strangers as he got out of his car, who demanded his car.
 They began to physically assault him and punched him in the head repeatedly.

 The victim's daughter said the attack caused her father to have a heart attack.
-He was taken to University of Chicago Hospital where he was pronounce dead.
+He was taken to University of Chicago Hospital where he was pronounced dead.

 Family identified the man as Keith Cooper, and said he was a veteran of the United States Marine Corps who served in Vietnam.
 Cooper's daughter said he was on his way to her house when the attempted carjacking happened, and had stopped to get groceries.